ibrahimbachiri/alx-system_engineering-devops/README.md

-# this script will prompt hello world to the tstandard output
+# this script will prompt hello world to the Standard output
 #!/bin/bash

 echo "Hello, World"